circlefin/malachite/Docs/architecture/adr-overall-architecture.md

     C: Consensus,
 {
     height: C::Height,
+    validator_set: C::ValidatorSet,
+    quorum_threshold: ThresholdParameter,
+    honest_threshold: ThresholdParameter,
     total_weight: Weight,
     rounds: BTreeMap<Round, RoundVotes<C>>,
 }
 ```
 Note: The above is a first draft and is likely to change:
-- the quorum and minimum correct validator thresholds must be passed in as parameters during initialization.
+- the quorum and minimum correct validator thresholds are passed in as parameters during initialization.
 These are used for the different threshold calculations.
-- validator_set is not included but it is needed so the vote keeper detects equivocation; also to ensure that prevote and precommit messages from the same validator are not counted twice for the same round, e.g. in the case of `f+1` threshold for prevotes and precommits.
+- validator_set used to detect equivocation; also to ensure that prevote and precommit messages from the same validator are not counted twice for the same round, e.g. in the case of the `honest_threshold` case (`f+1` in L55 in the BFT paper) for prevotes and precommits.
-- may require future changes if the keeper also handles proposal messages (TBD)
+- TBD: may require future changes if the keeper also handles proposal messages.

 #### Input Events (Internal APIs)
 The Vote Keeper receives votes from the Consensus Executor via: